Literature Units 3 And 4

 Who is it for?

-This subject is for students who have a love of literature, an inquiring mind, and a desire to understand the elements that make good literature.
+This subject is perfect for students who have a love of literature, an inquiring mind, and a desire to understand the elements that make good literature.
+Students who study Literature go on to a range of different areas of study, and may pursue a career as a writer of prose, film, games or other media.

 What do you do?